Rules and Procedures

 6.1.
 Regional Standing Committees

 Regional Standing Committees are responsible for the organization of the regional activities of the Society.
 They are chaired by the first member of the following list that resides in the region: the President, the First Vice-President, the Second Vice-President, and the Past President.
 If none of them resides in the region, the President shall appoint a Council member in the region to serve as Chair.
-These appointments are initially for one year but they may be renewed provided they satisfy the previously stated conditions.
-Regional Standing Committees have at least five voting members, including the Council members from the region.
-At least two voting members are elected for a non-renewable four-year term in a ballot of the members of the region.
-Two years off the Regional Standing Committee must elapse before a voting member may serve again in that capacity.
+These appointments are initially for one (1) year but they may be renewed provided they satisfy the previously stated conditions.
+Regional Standing Committees have at least five (5) members with voting rights, including the Council members from the region.
+At least two (2) members with voting rights are elected for a non-renewable four (4) year term in a ballot of the members of the region.
+Two (2) years off the Regional Standing Committee must elapse before a voting member may serve again in that capacity.
 Program Chairs, Local Arrangements Chairs, and regional officers such as Secretary and/or Treasurer are nonvoting members of the Regional Standing Committee, unless they are already elected members of the Council or the Standing Committee.
+In the event that a member of a Regional Standing Committee resigns from that committee or if there is a restructuring of a specific region, the Council may appoint other members to the applicable or newly established Regional Standing Committee.

 Regional Standing Committees meet at the site of the corresponding regional meeting and also at World Congresses.
 The Secretary of the Standing Committee will send to the Executive Vice President an annual report on the activities of the Society in his/her region, which will be distributed to the Executive Committee.